 The classroom teacher is responsible for using instructional technology for the benefit of students.
 This may include the supervised use of electronic devices such as cell phones, calculators, laptops, ... for instructional purposes.
-Staff and student use of any personal (non-district owned) devices that will connect with our server must be approved by the district technology coordinator in order to protect the integrity of the district network.
 Staff is responsible for modeling appropriate technology etiquette for our students.